hamzaak/designpatterns/README.md

 7. **[Observer](observer/):** Allows an object (subject) to publish changes to its state and other objects (observer) that depend upon that object are automatically notified of any changes to the subject's state. :heavy_check_mark:
 8. **State:** Alters the behavior of an object when it’s internal state changes.
 9. **[Strategy](strategy/):** Allows a client to choose an algorithm from a family of algorithms at run-time and gives it a simple way to access it. :heavy_check_mark:
-10. **Visitor:** Creates and performs new operations onto a set of objects without changing the object structure or classes.
+10. **Visitor:** Creates and performs new operations onto a set of objects without changing the object structure or classes. :soon:
-11. **Template Method:** Defines the basic steps of an algorithm and allow the implementation of the individual steps to be changed.
+11. **[Template Method](templatemethod/):** Defines the basic steps of an algorithm and allow the implementation of the individual steps to be changed. :heavy_check_mark:

 License
 ----